prs513rosewood/MolecularDynamics/_project/milestone07.md

 ### Units and time step

 The previous milestones considered Lennard-Jones potentials and we did not dicuss units explicitly.
 Implicity, you have run all your calculations in Lennard-Jones units, where for example the energy scale is set by the parameter \\(\varepsilon\\).
 For the EAM potential, the energy and force units are specified by the parameter set.
-In the case of Cleri & Rosato, those units are A for lengths and eV for energies.
+In the case of Cleri & Rosato, those units are Å for lengths and eV for energies.
 Determine the resulting unit for time.
+(See also the notes [here](../_notes/eV_A_units).)
 Run a series of calculations to determine the time step.
 We suggest to use the Maykay icosahedra provided by us as starting points.

 ### Heat capacity and latent heat